hashicorp/terraform-website/content/source/docs/enterprise/faq.html.md

 ---

-## About the Private Terraform Enterprise AMI
+## About the Terraform Enterprise AMI

 This section contains information about the Terraform Enterprise AMI.

 ### Operating System

-The Private Terraform Enterprise AMI is based on the latest release of Ubuntu 16.04 with all security patches applied.
+The Terraform Enterprise AMI is based on the latest release of Ubuntu 16.04 with all security patches applied.

 ### Network Ports

-The Private Terraform Enterprise AMI requires that port :8080 be accessible.
+The Terraform Enterprise AMI requires that port :8080 be accessible.
 This is where all traffic from the ELB is routed.
-Many other internal Private Terraform Enterprise services listen on the host, but they do not require external traffic.
+Many other internal Terraform Enterprise services listen on the host, but they do not require external traffic.
 The AWS security group for the instance as well as software firewall rules within the runtime enforce this.